CalvinGreen94/c-force-reg/README.md

 2. app.py - This contains Flask APIs that receives employee details through GUI or API calls, computes the precited value based on our model and returns it.

-3. templates - This folder contains the HTML template to allow user to enter employee detail and displays the predicted employee salary.

 ### Running the project
 1. Ensure that you are in the project home directory.
 Create the machine learning model by running below command -